thisismiakim/collsionGravity/README.md

 2. The position and size of the bounding box do not change
 3. Frictional force acts on the ground (y-axis bottom of the bounding box)
 4. Rigid spheres with initial velocity are created inside the bounding box
-5. Collision between sphere and sphere is a perfect elastic collision
-6. Inelastic collision occurs when the sphere and the face of the bounding box collide
+5. Inelastic collision occurs for all collisions, but the coefficient of restitution is different

 ## Algorithm Design